Facing the challenges

 Climate change is one of the greatest challenges of our time.
 A major effort is underway to limit the Earth’s temperature rise to 1.5°C, which would require the world to reach zero net CO2 emissions between 2030 and 2050.
 To become fossil free within one generation, Vattenfall needs to reduce its carbon dioxide emissions throughout the entire value chain – and it’s happening.
 We are working together with customers, partners, authorities, and cities to achieve this.
-The goal is climate neutrality for our own operations, those of our suppliers and our customers.
+The goal is net zero emissions by 2040 for our own operations, those of our suppliers and our customers.
 We are committed to reduce our emissions in line with the 1.5°C target and have been certified by the “Science Based Targets initiative” in September 2021.
 We call this our CO2 roadmap.

 Reducing our own business emissions

 In the Nordic region, Vattenfall’s business already today has low emissions with practically 100 percent of the electricity production based on renewable hydro power and low-emitting nuclear production.
 We aim to become totally climate neutral in the Nordic region by 2025, including its heat business.

 Reducing our supplier emissions